 Charity information: Homelink Day Care Respite Centre - St Augustine's Community Care Trust

 We help vulnerable people who suffer with both physical and mental health disabilities and from social isolation.
-Clients’ medical conditions include dementia, Alzheimer’s disease, depression, arthritis, heart conditions, diabetes, sight/hearing loss, strokes, terminal illness, Parkinson’s disease, and MS.
+Clients’ medical conditions include dementia, Alzheimer’s disease, depression, arthritis, heart conditions, diabetes, sight/hearing loss, strokes and MS.

-Most are being cared for at home by a carer and Homelink provides much needed respite for these carers.
-Caring can be rewarding, can also be extremely exhausting and stressful.
+Most are being cared for at home by a carer and Homelink provides much needed respite for carers.
+Caring can be rewarding, however can also be extremely exhausting and stressful.

-» Book volunteers and staff to run the sessions
+» Book volunteers and staff to assist in the sessions

 Records of weekly/ monthly programmes

-» Get regular feedback from carers about how the cared for person is responding at home
+» Helpers to observe responses.
+Get regular feedback from carers about how the cared for person is responding at home.

-Activities» Review comments, evaluation forms, outside suggestions and decide if any changes would improve feedback
+Activities» Review comments, evaluation forms, outside suggestions and ensure the programme stays fresh.

-Main risk is not having sufficient staff resource to manage the more varied process.
+Main risk is not having sufficient staff resource to manage smaller group activities.

 This is mitigated by:

-1. We have a comprehensive fundraising programme which includes fundraising for staff core costs
+1. Having a comprehensive fundraising programme which includes fundraising for staff core costs

-2. Our mantra is 'Homelink - where caring comes first', therefore if there is a shortfall in our overall funding, this aspect will always be of high priority - especially if we manage to secure a reasonable level of funding.
+2. Our mantra is 'Homelink - where caring comes first', therefore if there is a shortfall in our overall funding, this aspect will always be of the highest priority.

-We are based in Located in the deprived ward of Whitton near Twickenham in the London borough of Richmond.
-Approx 80% of our clients come from this area and 20% come from Hounslow
+We are based in the deprived ward of Whitton near Twickenham in the London borough of Richmond.
+Approx 80% of our clients come from this area and 20% come from Hounslow.

 We are a comparatively small charity, however we are a centre of excellence for the care of older people and especially those with dementia.
-In 2014, with a grant from the Dept of Health and many other funders, we raised £1.385 million to build a brand new centre.
+In 2015, with a grant from the Department of Health and other funders, we raised £1.385 million and built a brand new centre.